 So guys, please don’t get me wrong, we LOVE dancing with you, and love it even more when you ask us to take the floor, especially if it’s our favourite dance.
-We are so happy you dance!
+We are so happy, and impressed that you dance!

 BUT, there is something that you do that we don’t like.
 At all.
 And we want you to stop.